 Social value has become a much more prominent aspect of commercial building tenders in recent years.

-Demonstrating social value in a tender is essentially detailing the contribution your work will make to society and local communities.
+Demonstrating social value in construction bids is essentially detailing the contribution your work will make to society and local communities.
 This can be boiled down to the following:

 - reducing inequality;

 - promoting wellbeing;